Smoked Shotgun Shells

 The final step is to stack them up on a nice butcher block, and these shotgun shells are ready to enjoy!

-Looking for more great sides with bacon?
+Looking for more great appetizers with bacon?

 - Smoked Armadillo Eggs wrapped in bacon